-Dean of the Library and Learning Services - Ms. Michele Van Hoeck
+Dean of the Library and Learning Services - Mr. Richard ('Rick') Robison

-The Dean manages all programs and services of the Library, Academic Technology, and Faculty Development, including faculty and staff hiring and evaluation, course scheduling, and budget.
-She works with library faculty to update and develop the Information Fluency instruction program and maintain and enhance Cal Maritime's access to information resources for research, scholarship, and instruction.
+The Dean manages all programs and services of the Library, Faculty Development, and Student Academic Support, including faculty and staff hiring and evaluation, course scheduling, and management of facilities, equipment, information resources, and budget.
+The Dean works with Library faculty to enhance the Information Fluency instruction program, course-integrated instruction, and the Library's access to information resources for research, scholarship, and instruction for students and faculty.

-The Library offers two credit bearing courses and collaborates with disciplinary faculty on integrating information fluency outcomes into their courses.
-The Library provides space for students for independent study and group collaboration, equipment lending and shared computing resources, digital and print publications, and co-curricular programming to enhance the culture of research and lifelong learning on campus.
+The Library offers credit bearing courses and collaborates with discipline faculty to integrate information fluency pedagogy and learning outcomes into their courses.
+The Library provides space for students for independent study and group collaboration, tutoring, technology lending, shared computing resources, digital and print publications, and co-curricular programming to promote student success, research and lifelong learning.